AFCON 2017: Unfancied Cameroon shocks Egypt to win fifth title

 Now, how those stars -- including Liverpool's Joel Matip and Schalke's Eric Choupo-Moting -- must be sat at home, ruefully glaring at the TV screens as their countrymen lifted Africa's greatest prize.

 This was the team nobody gave a chance; a team lacking in quality and experience.
-But those who answered Broos' call and traveled to Gabon really wanted to be there; wanted to wear the green shirt and do their county proud.
+But those who answered Broos' call and traveled to Gabon really wanted to be there; wanted to wear the green shirt and do their country proud.

-Two second half goals from Nicolas N'Koulou and Vincent Aboubakar canceled out Mohamed Elneny's early strike, extending Egypt head coach Hector Cuper's curse in major finals to six matches.
+Two second-half goals from Nicolas N'Koulou and Vincent Aboubakar canceled out Mohamed Elneny's early strike, extending Egypt head coach Hector Cuper's curse in major finals to six matches.

+"There was a lot of trouble before, players who wouldn't come with us," a victorious Broos told reporters after the final.

+"OK, it's their decision.
+But maybe they are saying now to themselves, 'S**t!
+Why didn't I go with them?'

 However, it didn't always look like this would be the outcome.
 Inside 90 seconds, Cameroon's defense was pulled apart.

-Trezeguet won possession in midfield and swept the ball out wide to Mo Salah, whose first-time pass found Abdalla El Said.
+Mahmoud "Trezeguet" Hassan won possession in midfield and swept the ball out wide to Mo Salah, whose first-time pass found Abdalla El Said.

 The Al Ahly forward controlled the ball well and fired a vicious, low drive towards goal but Fabrice Ondoa got down well to hold the ball at full stretch.